MatthewBooth/apktool/README.md

 # Apktool scripts - Kryten2k35

-This set of scripts uses Apktool 2.0.0b9 and Apktool 1.5.3 by iBotPeaches (Originally brutall).
+This set of scripts uses Apktool 2.0.0rc3 by iBotPeaches (Originally brutall).

 They are scripts I use daily for my work, so I thought I would share them.
 They are not perfect, but they do the job for me.